Food at Star Wars: Galaxy's Edge

 Food at Star Wars: Galaxy's Edge - Ronto Roasters

-Out of all of the food at Star Wars: Galaxy's Edge, my favorite menu item came from Ronto Roasters.
+Out of all of the food at Star Wars: Galaxy's Edge, my favorite menu item comes from Ronto Roasters.
 A podracer engine roasts a giant spit of meats... which are delicious AND can be ordered through your mobile phone.
-Here you'll find the Ronto Wrap, which was my favorite taste of Batuu.
+Here you'll find the Ronto Wrap, which is my favorite taste of Batuu.
 It's nothing fancy to look at, and I likely would have passed it by had I not heard good things.
 It's roasted pork, topped with a slightly spicy pork sausage, which is then topped with a little coleslaw and peppercorn sauce, all wrapped in a pita.
 It is tasty and filling.
 While we didn't get to try the breakfast version, we've heard it's just as good.

 The Ronto Roasters also serves brightly colored specialty beverages and turkey jerky.
 We love the Meiloorun Juice, which was a mix of pineapple, lemon, blueberry, white cranberry and desert pear.
 The turkey jerky, while tasty, seemed like the least substantial of the food items available.
 The turkey jerky is around $7.50, but you only get a few small pieces of the dried meat and it would be hard to share.